kyleskrinak/jekyll-blog/_posts/2022-04-07-code-presentation.md

 ---

 * Weekly individual one-on-ones and daily team scrums
-* The team is to provide regular updates with the stakeholders on progress
+* The team is to provide regular updates to the stakeholders on progress
 * Encourage team to become familiar with project management principals and tools